 Sleep is often underappreciated for all of the positive benefits it brings us and at these times of heightened uncertainty and anxiety about the future.
 Getting the right amount and type of sleep not only positively impacts your mood but also assists in maintaining energy levels, concentration, memory and ability to handle stress.
 So give yourself the best possible chances of improving your sleep hygiene by:

 As humans we are comprised 60% water by body weight, with the recommended daily water intake through foods and fluids being 2.5 litres for men and 2 litres for women, of which 20% comes from our food.
 As we have no water storage within our bodies this means that we need to be constantly replacing the water we lose to help our minds and bodies work effectively.
-All fluids consumed count towards this but just be mindful of the sugar and caffeine these may also contain!
+All fluids consumed count towards this but just be mindful of the sugar and caffeine these drinks may also contain.
 It is recommended that we drink water regularly to replace this daily loss for the following reasons;

 What we eat has been shown to not only influence our physical health but also our mental wellbeing.
 Eating the right things can not only increase your energy levels but can also improve your mood and help you think more clearly.